ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

 The following arguments are supported:

 * `zone` - (Required) The zone the record belongs to.
-Cannot have leading or trailing dots (".") - see the example above.
+Cannot have leading or trailing dots (".") - see the example above and `FQDN formatting` below.
 * `domain` - (Required) The records' domain.
-Cannot have leading or trailing dots - see the example above.
+Cannot have leading or trailing dots - see the example above and `FQDN formatting` below.
 * `type` - (Required) The records' RR type.
 * `ttl` - (Optional) The records' time to live.
 * `link` - (Optional) The target record to link to.
 This means this record is a